MT. EVERLIST

 - With most apps, there’s a tension between having lots of helpful features (but feels cluttered and overwhelming) and a clean user interface (but lack functional options).

-- There are no apps where the user have simple customizable options to record and organize locations (aside from 5-star review system and paragraph of words).
+- There are no apps where the user have simple customizable options to record and organize places.

 - There are no apps where you can easily see the public reviews and your personal/friend reviews of a location quickly.
 Having both will help inform better decisions.